Places to worship

 HOW TO GET THERE

 The first church on this site was erected in 1868 and was ecumenical in its purpose.
 A powerful whirlwind swept through in May, 1884, demolishing the building completely.
 The community banded together and St Stephen’s was rebuilt just one year later, consecrated in 1887.
-A bustling community continue to worship there.

 SERVICES:

-9.05am Holy Communion – every second Sunday of the month
+9am Holy Communion – every second Sunday of the month*

-Church of the Holy Innocents, Mount Peel
+Church of the Holy Innocents

 Mount Peel Station, Mount Peel